altfatterz/altfatterz.github.io/_posts/2017-06-09-publishing-domain-events-from-aggregate-roots.md

 }
 ```

-In the example The `BankTransfer` aggregate root publishes a `BankTransferCompletedEvent` when its `complete` method is called.
+In the example the `BankTransfer` aggregate root registers a `BankTransferCompletedEvent` when its `complete` method is called.
 The client calls this method in a transactional context saving the BankTransfer also via Spring Data Repository abstraction, which triggers the publication of `BankTransferCompletedEvent` event.

 ```java